-When Andy and I decided it was time to leave The UK to travel, and live and work abroad we had no idea how much this would involve.
+When Andy and I decided it was time to leave The UK to travel, and live and work abroad we had no idea how much it would involve.

 Previously when travelling, it was just a matter of booking flights, having a rough idea of the destination, packing a bag and jumping on a plane.

 Fast forward ten or fifteen years and we both have jobs, a mortgage, and are married.
-With all that has come responsibilities, which has meant ALOT of planning has gone into getting us ready for this new adventure.
+With all that has come responsibilities, which has meant ALOT of planning went into getting us ready for our big adventure.